If you're like me, you believe that self-defense is a natural-born right.

 I didn’t know what to do.

 I had tried almost everything.
 Heck, I had even tried soliciting cash from a group of 80 “angel investors” in my hometown.
 I had spent almost a week putting together a powerful investment package.
-Needless to say I was CRUSHED when fifty-six of the investors completely ignored me and twenty-three of them politely refused my offer.
+Needless to say, I was CRUSHED when 56 of the investors completely ignored me and 23 of them politely refused my offer.

-Yep… just ONE responder said they’d be willing to invest in my idea.
+Just ONE responder said they’d be willing to invest in my idea.
 Just one.
-And that person was my Dad.
+And that person was my dad.

 You know, it’s funny how life works sometimes.
-It meant so much to me that my Dad was willing to invest in my business idea.
-Yet, since he was the only investor, I ended up not taking any money from anyone.
-But the vote of confidence from my Dad was EXACTLY what I needed.
+It meant so much to me that Dad was willing to invest in my business idea.
+But since he was the only investor, I ended up not taking any money from anyone.
+Still, the vote of confidence from my dad was EXACTLY what I needed.

 I got up from sitting on the steps and went to bed.
 I just KNEW something would present itself.
 I just KNEW there was a solution out there.

-I had to figure out a way to offer MORE value to my customers.
-Sending them a magazine 8 times per year was just NOT going to be enough.
+We had to figure out a way to offer MORE value to our customers.
+Sending them a magazine eight times per year was just NOT going to be enough.

-And this was when I started the USCCA – The United States Concealed Carry Association.
-I was no longer in the magazine business.
-I was in the business of connecting like-minded, armed Americans!
+And this was when Tonnie and I started the USCCA – The United States Concealed Carry Association.
+We was no longer in the magazine business.
+We were in the business of connecting like-minded armed Americans!

 Now there’s quite a bit more to the story than just changing the focus from Concealed Carry Magazine to the USCCA, but this one little change DID have an amazing effect.

-In less than six months the operation turned the corner and our customers were happier than ever!
+In fewer than six months, the operation turned the corner — and our customers were happier than ever!

 My prayers had been answered.
 Concealed Carry Magazine and the United States Concealed Carry Association were going to survive!

-Which brings me to a story that I would have NEVER believed just a few years earlier.
+And that brings me to a story I would have NEVER believed just a few years earlier...

-I found myself standing on a stage in front of over three thousand people… I was petrified.
+I found myself standing on a stage in front of more than 3,000 people ... and I was petrified.

-I looked across the crowd of over three thousand of my fellow Americans.
-Just behind all these people, the Washington Monument rose high into the sunny, Spring sky.
+I looked across the crowd of more than 3,000 of my fellow Americans.
+Just behind all these people, the Washington Monument rose high into the sunny spring sky.

-And I was standing on the stage as one of the speakers at the Second Amendment March in Washington D.C.
-Heck, the USCCA was the number one sponsor for the event!
+And I was standing on the stage as one of the speakers at the Second Amendment March in Washington, D.C.
+Heck, the USCCA was the No. 1 sponsor for the event!

-It was hard for me to believe that the USCCA had gone from being an idea that had nearly bankrupted me to a national organization with tens of thousands of members in less than five years.
+It was hard for me to believe that the USCCA had gone from being an idea that had nearly bankrupted me and Tonnie to a national organization with tens of thousands of members in fewer than five years.

 I had never intended for all of this to happen.